ericoporto/ags-manual-wiki/FAQ.md

 **Q. Can I hide player character in particular room (main menu, intro, credits screen)?**

 A. Open your room in the Room Editor and set its "ShowPlayerCharacter" property to "False".<br>
-If you want to hide player character only for some time, you may set Transparency to "100", or just move him/her out of the room, for example, by assigning x position to a large negative value.
+If you want to hide player character only for some time, you may set that character's Transparency to "100" in script, or just move him/her out of the room borders, for example, by assigning x position to a large negative value.

 ---